milosriki/client-vital-suite/README.md

 This project is a comprehensive **Agentic AI Platform** for Personal Trainers Dubai (PTD), designed to automate business intelligence, client health tracking, and sales operations.

-It has been migrated from a legacy n8n-based architecture to a fully serverless **Supabase Edge Functions** architecture.
+Built with a fully serverless **Supabase Edge Functions** architecture.

 ## 🚀 Key Features